JMBurley/Rules_of_Data_Science/README.md

 ## Introduction
-These rules of data science are intended as advice to make you a better data scientist or better understand data science if you work with data scientists.
+These rules of data science are intended as advice to make you a better data scientist or better understand data science.
 Some of them are facts (eg. "models are terrible at extrapolation") and some of them are heuristics (eg. "You will be better at data science if you think of it as decision science").

 In the interests of memorability each `rule` is listed as a pithy, single-sentence assertion.